 People from different walks of life, including students, staged demonstrations across the country for the 4th consecutive day on Thursday as anger mounted over the growing incidents of rape and sexual harassment of women.
 According to reports reaching our sister newsagency UNB's newsdesk, people in different parts of the country took to the streets and raised their voices demanding that rapists be given stringent punishment.
 The public fury mounted in recent days after the recent gang-rape incident at Sylhet MC College and housewife's molestation in Begumganj of Noakhali district.

-In Dhaka, the students of Viqarunnisa Noon School & College took positions in front of its campus on Thursday and staged demonstrations demanding toughest punishment of the rapists.
+In Dhaka, the students of Viqarunnisa Noon School and College took positions in front of its campus on Thursday and staged demonstrations demanding toughest punishment of the rapists.
 Several hundred students thronged in front of the campus with placards and chanted slogans demanding steps to bring the rapists under the ambit of law.
 They also formed a human chain and left the place after one and half and hours, said Monirul Islam, officer-in-charge of Ramna Police Station.

 Besides, several hundred activists of different organisations, including Chhatra Union, Ahsanullah University of Science and Technology and Bangladesh skateboarding community took positions at Shahbagh intersection demanding exemplary punishment and speedy trial for all the convicted rapists.